mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-28-mle-of-weibull-process.md

 Grid seach has the benefit of simplicity, but has also drawbacks.
 First, as mentioned in the [previous post][3], the space of combinations we need to explore grows fast with the number of parameters.
 In this case, we are exploring 20 values per parameter, or 20 x 20 = 400 combinations for 2 parameters.
+If we were interested in `n` parameters, we would have to generate `20 ^ n` combinations, which is not ideal.
-Furthermore, we capped the search at a maximum value of `2.0` - but in general, `k` or `lambda` could take any value, and if these happened to be higher than `2.0`, we would miss them.
+Furthermore, we capped the search at a maximum value of `2.0` - but in general, `k` or `lambda` could take any positive value, and if these happened to be higher than `2.0`, we would miss them.

 Let's use automatic differentiation with DiffSharp instead!
 We will follow more or less the same path as in the previous post, creating the log-likelihood function in F#, and using gradient ascent to find its